eoncell/openapi-forge/README.md

 # OpenAPI Forge

-A modern OpenAPI code generation tool built with Clean Architecture principles, enabling multi-language code generation for Go, Python, and TypeScript from a single API specification.
+A **template** for creating API contract repositories with Clean Architecture principles, enabling multi-language code generation for Go, Python, and TypeScript from a single API specification.

+> 🎯 **This is a blueprint/template** - copy it to create your own API contracts repository!

 ## 🎯 Purpose